 Where is the best place for buying large amounts of US Dollars from Pounds

 There are two different ways people buy Euros from Pounds

 - Through a currency broker – like Currencies Direct, OFX or Global Reach when transferring large amounts of money abroad or a money transfer app like Wise.

-- Through a forex broker – like CMC Markets, City Index or IG when speculating on the price of currency
+- Through a forex broker – like CMC Markets, City Index or IG when speculating on the price of currency.

 You can use this comparison table of currency brokers to see how many currencies they offer, what the minimum USD transfer is and if they offer forwards and currency options as well as when they were established.
 You can either visit each currency broker individually or use our currency quote comparison tool to request multiple exchange rates.

 Or, if you are more interested in trading GBPUSD you can compare forex brokers here.